GangsuKim/CAP/README.md

 # CAP
-> Official repository of "Enhancing Optical Character Recognition Performance in the Cybersecurity Domain for Indicator of Compromise Analysis"
+> Official code of "Enhancing Optical Character Recognition Performance in the Cybersecurity Domain for Indicator of Compromise Analysis"

-context-aware prior (CAP) Network aims to improving optical character recognition (OCR) or scene text recognition (STR) performance in cyber-security doimin images such as thread reports.
+Context-aware prior (CAP) network aims to improving optical character recognition (OCR) or scene text recognition (STR) performance in cyber-security doimin images such as thread reports.
 We deomnstrate our proposed method to improve recognition performance on normal texts(nantural texts), hexadecial encryption texts, IPv4, IPv6 addresses, and MAC address texts in image.

 ## Method
 <img src="./CAP.png">